 A licensed Florida attorney, Tom has worked as a staff attorney for a large not-for-profit health care organization and a public housing authority.
 For seven years, he worked as a litigator in civil, criminal, and real estate matters.
 He has volunteered on local and national political campaigns and interned in U.S. Senator Bill Nelson’s Tallahassee office during law school.
 He currently serves as the President of the Alliance of Florida Land Trusts, the umbrella organization for state's 22 land trusts.
 He also serves on the Executive Committee as Treasurer on the Partnership for Gulf Coast Land Conservation, a coalition of more than two dozen local, regional and national conservation organizations that work to increase the pace, quality and permanence of voluntary land and water conservation within the five state Gulf Coast region.

 Ivor Kincaide (Land Stewardship director)

-Ivor Kincaide, a lifelong birder and tree hugger, received his Bachelor's of Science degree in Zoology from the University of Florida.
+Ivor Kincaide, a lifelong birder and self-described longleaf enthusiast, received his Bachelor's of Science degree in Zoology from the University of Florida.
 Ivor is leading the Ocala Region Longleaf Pine Implementation Team (OLIT) which is focused on getting more fire and longleaf restoration completed in North Central Florida.
-He is a State Certified Prescribed Burn Manager with a keen interest in freshwater marsh and pineland restoration and directs land acquisition and natural resource management activities for the organization.
+He is a State Certified Prescribed Burn Manager with a keen interest in freshwater marsh and pineland restoration.

 Lesa Holder (Office Manager)